A chronology of key events:

 Iceland awards two licences for oil and gas exploration and production to Faroe Petroleum and Valiant Petroleum, with Norway taking a 25% stake in both.
 Experts predict the Arctic could be the next major oil-producing region.

-2013 April - The opposition Independence and Progressive parties win parliamentary election in backlash against Social Democrats' austerity measures.
+2013 April - The opposition Progressive and Independence parties win parliamentary election in backlash against Social Democrats' austerity measures.
 They are conservative and Eurosceptic in policy.
-Progressive leader Sigmundur David Gunnlaugsson receives mandate to form government.